 - In a large data collection effort regarding fluoride poisoning, the American Association of Poison Control (AAPC). determined that toothpaste ingestion was the main source of fluoride toxicity.
 Other likely culprits are mouthwashes and supplements.

 - Over 80% of the cases of fluoride toxicity reported, were in children under the age of 6.
 They found children of this age group ingest more toothpaste than ‘recommended’ because their swallowing reflex hasn’t completely developed.

 So what is fluorosis?
 When you consume too much fluoride, it harms your overall health and can cause a variety of problems, such as:

-- Dental Fluorosis: A dental term that describes the developmental disturbance in regards to the enamel.
+- Dental Fluorosis: A dental term that describes the developmental disturbance in regard to the enamel.
 It is not a disease, but rather a cosmetic condition.
 Consuming fluoride is especially concerning during the years when the teeth are developing, typically up to age 8.

 - Skeletal Fluorosis: a bone disease caused by an excessive accumulation of fluoride in your bones that causes painful damage to your bones and joints

-These conditions are highly alarming and you should take every precaution possible to keep you and your family safe.
+These conditions are highly alarming, and you should take every precaution possible to keep you and your family safe.

 Where should you start?
 Look no further than your drinking water…